joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/07/26/us/politics/trump-jan-6-justice-department.html?searchResultPosition=1

 **Strong Quake Hits Northern Philippines**\
 `A Philippine agency said the earthquake had a magnitude of 7.3.
-There were no immediate official reports of damage.`\
+There were no immediate reports of casualties.`\
 https://nytimes.com/2022/07/26/world/asia/philippines-earthquake.html?searchResultPosition=2

 **Parents of Sandy Hook Victim at Alex Jones Trial Seek $150 Million in Damages**\